Palliative Care Nursing Elective Courses

 *May not be offered every year.
 Check course offering schedule.

-Palliative care courses may be taken to fulfill elective requirements by students who are enrolled in any of the graduate programs at the William F. Connell School of Nursing or by APRNs who are enrolled in the Post-Master’s Palliative Care Specialty Concentration & Certificate Program.
+Palliative care courses may be taken to fulfill elective requirements by students who are enrolled in any of the graduate programs at the William F. Connell School of Nursing.
 Non-matriculated students and graduate students enrolled in other schools within Boston College may also register for these courses on a space-available basis.

 Is there a certification mechanism for hospice and palliative care nurses?